juandavidlarraondo/budgr/docs/privacy.md

 ## 3. Data Storage

-All data you enter in budgr — income figures, expense amounts, goal targets — exists **only in your device's memory for the duration of your session.** When you close the app or tap "Start over," that data is cleared.
-We do not use local storage, cookies, or device databases to persist your financial information between sessions.
+The data you enter — income figures, expense amounts, and goal targets — is saved **locally on your own device**, using your device's local storage.
+This lets your budget carry over between sessions so you can pick up where you left off.

-*(Note: Future versions of the app may offer optional on-device storage so your budget carries over between sessions.
-This will remain local to your device and under your full control.)*
+**This information never leaves your device.** It is not transmitted to us or to any server, it is not stored in any cloud, and it is not shared with anyone.
+You stay in full control: tapping **"Start over"** (or **"Start fresh"** on the welcome-back banner) permanently clears this saved data from your device at any time.
+The app does not use cookies or behavioral tracking technologies.

 ---